Eileen O'Hely

 I’ve always loved stories: reading, watching TV and movies, and making up my own stories and plays, but I didn’t seriously contemplate being a writer until my mid-twenties when I was writing up my Physics PhD thesis and reading Harry Potter at the same time.
 I thought it would be more fun to write stories that people read for enjoyment rather than research papers that people read for work because they have to.
 Once I’d finished my scientific studies I set about becoming a writer.

-What prompted you to write 'Aisling and Amelia'?
+What prompted you to write the '50 Ways' series?

 Do you have any more books in the pipeline?